NVIDIA/cutlass/media/docs/cpp/profiler.md

 Cluster shapes can be statically set to `Shape<int,int,_1>;` and specified via runtime arguments: `cluster_m`, `cluster_n` and `cluster_k` in CUTLASS profiler.
 In addition to preferred cluster shapes, a user can also specify fallback cluster shapes via runtime arguments: `cluster_m_fallback`, `cluster_n_fallback` and `cluster_k_fallback` in CUTLASS profiler.
 Those fallback cluster shapes are smaller shapes than the preferred ones for the hardware to assign when there is no chance to issue a larger preferred cluster to the GPU.
 There are several rules for using a dynamic cluster: 1) Preferred cluster size should be divisible by fallback cluster size.
 2) Grid dim should be divisible by preferred cluster size.
 3) Preferred cluster and fallback cluster must have the same depth (cluster_dim.z must be equal).
 One may refer to our CUTLASS Example [73_blackwell_gemm_dynamic_cluster](https://github.com/NVIDIA/cutlass/tree/main/examples/73_blackwell_gemm_preferred_cluster/blackwell_gemm_preferred_cluster.cu) for more details of the this feature.
 Please be noted that this feature (dynamic cluster shapes within a single grid) is only applicable to `sm100a` kernels.
 The hardware will rasterize into a single cluster shape for those kernels that do not support this feature even with preferred or fallback cluster shapes assigned.

-CUTLASS 3.x kernels for Hopper and Blackwell also support a new feature called programatic dependent launch (PDL).
+CUTLASS 3.x kernels for Hopper and Blackwell also support a new feature called programmatic dependent launch (PDL).
 This can be enabled with `--use-pdl`, and can overlap the epilogue of the prior kernel with the prologue of the next kernel.
 This can effectively hide kernel prologues.
 Using PDL can improve performance for back to back GEMMs.
 See [dependent kernel launch](dependent_kernel_launch.md) for more information.
 CUDA graphs can also be used (`--use-cuda-graphs`) with PDL to ensure that smaller kernels are enqueued back-to-back on a stream.

 ## Exhaustive search mode and top-k output ranking according to performance in GFLOPS/s